Funded Partnerships

 Through our renewed partnership, Connecticut Explored will strengthen the strategic goals of both organizations by increasing support for historical research and writing, public history projects, and K-12 history, social studies, and humanities education statewide.

-Connecticut League of History Organizations
+Connecticut League of Museums (CLM)

-Our partnership with the Connecticut League of History Organizations will help forge a stronger, more robust, and sustainable League with the capacity to serve not only Connecticut’s history community but its entire museum ecosystem.
+Our partnership with the Connecticut League of Museums (CLM) will help forge a stronger, more robust, and sustainable League with the capacity to serve not only Connecticut’s history community but its entire museum ecosystem.
 Partnership funds support five main areas to achieve the goal of becoming a state museum association: expanding staff, strategic planning, direct services to museums, expanding digital infrastructure through the Connecticut Collections project, and outreach to the broader museum community.

 CT Democracy Center